TheWinRaRs/Writeups/Angstrom/Wacko Images.md

 # Wacko Images

-We have ab mod c = d where we know b(key) c(251) and d(encrypted pixel value) Multiplying by the modular inverse of b gets us a mod c = d * b^-1 mod c
+We have ab mod c = d where we know b (key), c (251), and d (encrypted pixel value).
+Multiplying by the modular inverse of b gets us: a mod c = d * b^-1 mod c

 Calculate this for every pixel in the image with a script, and you get an image that contains the flag.